edwardminaya/todo-frontend/README.md

 # Minimum Viable Product

 - Allow users to see all of their tasks (complete)
-- Allow users to create a task (in progress)
+- Allow users to create a task (complete)
-- Allow users to see an individual task
+- Allow users to see an individual task (complete)
-- Allow users to update a task
+- Allow users to update a task (complete)
-- Allow users to delete a task
+- Allow users to delete a task (complete)
-- Allow users to to sign up (in progress)
+- Allow users to to sign up (complete)
-- Allow users to login and logout (in progress)
+- Allow users to login and logout (complete)

 # Future Features

-- Allow users to create task lists
+- Allow users to create task lists (complete)
 - Allow users to prioritize tasks
 - Allow users to categorize tasks
 - Allow users to set due dates and get notifications